-He joined the Board of Bournemouth Citizens Advice in September 2010 and held the post of Chair for two years.
-His current role covers Trustee Board membership of both Bournemouth Citizens Advice and CAID.
+He joined the Board of Citizens Advice Bournemouth Christchurch & Poole in September 2010 and held the post of Chair for two years.
+His current role covers Trustee Board membership of both Citizens Advice Bournemouth Christchurch & Poole and CAID.
 (Citizens Advice in Dorset)

 Most of his adult life has been spent in Training which included Management Development, Change Management, Organisational Structure, Director Development and Independent Consultancy.

 However that was a long way from where it all started back in the early sixties.
 He served a formal five year apprenticeship at Rolls Royce and gained professional qualifications in Mechanical Engineering.
 In the early 70’s his career took a major turning point when he qualified as a training professional with a manufacturing company.
 Over the ensuing years he developed his skills/knowledge with the Distributive Industry Training Board and became the Regional Management Development Specialist.
 He later worked for the Link Organisation who at the time was the largest UK provider of Youth Training.
 He progressed through the organisation from Regional Manager to UK Operations Director with responsibility for over 100 training centres across Britain with some 2500 staff.